-The Southern California Evidence-Based Practice Center
+The Southern California Evidence-based Practice Center

-The Southern California Evidence-Based Practice Center is part of the Evidence-Based Practice Program sponsored by the Agency for Healthcare Research and Quality.
-One of 14 such Centers nationwide, the Center:
+The Southern California Evidence-based Practice Center is part of the Evidence-based Practice Program sponsored by the Agency for Healthcare Research and Quality (AHRQ) since 1997.

 - University of California, Los Angeles

-- University of California, San Francisco/Stanford University
+- University of California, San Francisco

 - University of Southern California